soohyunr/annotation-tool/README.md

             "$date": 1540481324137
         },
-        "sentence": "This is an example sentence to annotate.", "annotator": "yang",
+        "sentence": "This is an example sentence to annotate.", "annotator": "YANG",
-        "source": "PUBLISHER NAME OPTION",
+        "source": "N/A",
         "annotation_focus_offset": 5,
         "annotation_type": "sentence",
         "attributes": {
             "Local_Acceptability": {
-                "reason": "the reason for the acceptance of the annotator can be written here", "memo": "",
+                "reason": "the reason for the acceptance of the annotator can be written here.", "memo": "",
-                "value": "",
+                "value": "Accept",
-                "initial_value": "Accept"
+                "initial_value": "Strong_Accept"
             },
             "Knowledge_Awareness": {
-                "reason": "the reason for the unawareness of the annotator can be written here", "memo": "",
+                "reason": "the reason for the unawareness of the annotator can be written here.", "memo": "",
-                "value": "",
+                "value": "I_did_not_know_the_information.",
-                "initial_value": "I_did_not_know_the_information"
+                "initial_value": "I_did_not_know_the_information_before,_but_came_to_know_it_by_reading_the_previous_sentences."
             },
             "Verifiability": {
-                "reason": "the reason for the non-verifiability judged by the annotator can be written here", "memo": "",
+                "reason": "the reason for the non-verifiability judged by the annotator can be written here.", "memo": "",
-                "value": "",
+                "value": "There_is_no_way_to_verify_it.",
-                "initial_value": "There_is_no_way_to_verify_it"
+                "initial_value": "I_can_verify_it_by_long-time_googling."
             },
             "Disputability": {
-                "reason": "the reason for the disputability judged by the annotator can be written here", "memo": "",
+                "reason": "the reason for the disputability judged by the annotator can be written here.", "memo": "",
-                "value": "",
+                "value": "Disputable",
-                "initial_value": "Disputable."
+                "initial_value": "Weakly_Disputable"
             }
         },
         "annotation_target_text": "Sent0",